Last Updated on November 17, 2023 by Electricalvolt

-- One very important factor which leads to inaccurate readings is the temperature compensation in conductivity meters.
+- One very important factor that leads to inaccurate readings is the temperature compensation in conductivity meters.
 Generally, all conductivity meters have an inbuilt temperature sensor (RTD) inside the conductivity probe for temperature compensation because conductivity is a temperature-dependent parameter.
-Therefore, temperature monitoring is a must for accurate measurement reading.
+Therefore, temperature monitoring is a must for accurate measurement readings.

 - Always verify the cell constant provided with the conductivity probe (usually written on the probe as shown in the picture below) and the one configured in the conductivity transmitter before using it.